jkriege2/JKQtPlotter/examples/simpletest_errorbarstyles/README.md

 # Example (JKQTPlotter): Different Types of Errorindicators {#JKQTPlotterErrorBarStyles}
 This project (see `./examples/simpletest_errorbarstyles/`) simply creates a JKQTPlotter widget (as a new window) and adds several curves show-casing different styles of error indicators.
 Data is initialized from two QVector<double> objects.

+[JKQTPlotterBasicJKQTPDatastoreStatisticsGroupedStat]: @ref JKQTPlotterBasicJKQTPDatastoreStatisticsGroupedStat "1-Dimensional Group Statistics with JKQTPDatastore"
+[statisticslibrary]: @ref jkqtptools_math_statistics "JKQTPlotter Statistics Library"

+***Note:*** This examples explains how to plot graphs with error indicators, when the data has already been calculated.
+The tutorial [JKQTPlotterBasicJKQTPDatastoreStatisticsGroupedStat] explains one way how to use the [statisticslibrary] in order to calculate the errors from data.

 The source code of the main application can be found in  [`jkqtplotter_simpletest_errorbarstyles.cpp`](https://github.com/jkriege2/JKQtPlotter/tree/master/examples/simpletest_errorbarstyles/jkqtplotter_simpletest_errorbarstyles.cpp).

 First some data is added to the internal datastore (mostly, like explained in several other examples, like e.g. [Line Graph with Different Symbols and Line Styles](https://github.com/jkriege2/JKQtPlotter/tree/master/examples/simpletest_symbols_and_styles)).
 The (in a loop) several graphs are added, each with a distinct style for its error indicators: